 Students are not to arrive at school before 7:45 a.m. unless prior arrangements have been made.
 Many students come too early.
-Please do not drop your child off any earlier as there will not be staff here to supervise them and the doors will not be open.
+Please do not drop your child off any earlier as there will not be staff here to supervise them.